The Crypto Glossary

 Stablecoin

 A cryptocurrency whose value is pegged to a stable currency like the Euro or US Dollar (e.g., 1 Stablecoin = 1 Euro).
-It is used to avoid high volatility.
+They are used to avoid high volatility.

 Wallet (Hot & Cold)